We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Product Specs

-• Odor-free formula is safe for use around children and pets
+- The formula is safe to use around children, pets, and other wildlife

 Essential Depot 100 percent pure castor oil is a completely natural repellent that can be used to keep moles out of a yard or to treat an existing infestation.
 Simply mix the castor oil with regular dish soap at a ratio of 3 parts castor oil to 1 part dish soap.
 Once these products are combined, take 4 tablespoons of the solution and mix them into 1 gallon of water.
 This final mixture should be poured into a spray bottle or a sprayer so that it can be applied to the yard.